Murillo/Data-Science-Udacity/README.md

 # Intro to Data Analysis Udacity
 This is a repository with codes that I used in course of Udacity.

-There are a four modules in the course:
+There are four modules in the course:

 * Data Analysis Process
 * NumPy and Pandas for 1D Data